-Print a Book for a Gift: The Challenges
+Print a Book for a Gift: Tips and Legal Concerns

 Writing for an Audience of One

-Received a question about writing and printing a book that the author wanted to give as a personal gift to someone special.
-Because the subject was very private and the author only wanted it to be seen by the recipient, there was a concern about getting it printed on the self publishing platforms such as Amazon's KDP (which now has merged in the former Createspace).
+I received a question about writing and printing a book that the author wanted to give as a personal gift to someone special.
+Because the subject was very private and the author only wanted it to be seen by the recipient, there was a concern about getting it printed on the self-publishing platforms such as Amazon's KDP (which now has merged with the former Createspace).
 That concern is justified.

 To Publish Means to Make Public